Atherton, California: 2020

-The age distribution was 1,472 people (20.5%) under the age of 18, 862 people (5.6%) aged aged 18 to 24, 932 people (12.9%) aged 25 to 44, 2,123 (29.5%) aged 45-64 and 1,813 people (25.2%) over the age of 65.
+The age distribution was 1,472 people (20.5%) under the age of 18, 862 people (5.6%) aged 18 to 24, 932 people (12.9%) aged 25 to 44, 2,123 (29.5%) aged 45–64 and 1,813 people (25.2%) over the age of 65.

 Median income for a household was over $250,000.
 Males had a median income $102,192 versus $53,882 for females.
 About 1.1% of families and 2.6% of the population were below the poverty line, including 0.5% of those under the age of 18 and 1.1% of those 65 years or over.

-Property Shark ranked first Atherton for the fourth year in a row as the most expensive ZIP code in the United States in 2022 with the median home price at $7,900,000.
+Property Shark ranked Atherton first for the fourth year in a row as the most expensive ZIP code in the United States in 2022, with the median home price at $7,900,000.

 Arts and culture

 There are a number of active community organizations: the Atherton Heritage Association, the Atherton Arts Committee, the Atherton Tree Committee, the Friends of the Atherton Community Library, the Holbrook-Palmer Park Foundation, the Atherton Dames, the Police Task Force, and the Atherton Civic Interest League.
 There are also home owners' associations in various neighborhoods.
 The Menlo Circus Club is a private club with tennis, swimming, stables and a riding ring located within the town.

 There are also several tracts of contemporary Eichler homes, most notably in the Lindenwood neighborhood in the northeast part of the town.

 The Holbrook-Palmer Estate, was once an active rural estate and gentleman's farm.
 The Holbrook-Palmer Estate was donated to the city of Atherton in 1958 and now serves as a 22 acre and is listed on the National Register of Historic Places for the architecture.

 The city is served by the Atherton Public Library of the San Mateo County Libraries, a member of the Peninsula Library System.